scottleedavis/rocketleague-ai-coach/README.md

 # rocketleague-ai-coach

-Here’s an outline of the testing stage and the planned stages, formatted for your GitHub README.
-This will provide a structured overview of the development process and link relevant resources.

----

-## Rocket League AI Coach

-An AI-powered plugin for Rocket League, using local large language models (LLMs) to offer real-time, strategic coaching feedback based on in-game data.
+An AI-powered bakkesmod plugin for Rocket League, using local large language models (LLMs) to offer real-time, strategic coaching feedback based on in-game data.

 ### Overview